Military colours, standards and guidons: Air Force

 The colours of Air Force (armée de l'Air) units are by all means similar to those of the Army from which it separated as an independent military arm in 1933.
-Colours are generally not bestowed to Air Army units smaller than escadres (wings), land combat regiments, air force bases, instruction centres or air force colleges.
+Colours are generally not bestowed to Air Force units smaller than escadres (wings), land combat wings, air force and space bases, instruction centres or air force training colleges.

 National Gendarmerie

 The units of the National Gendarmerie (Gendarmerie nationale) have colours which are very similar to those of the Army.
 Each region (formerly legion), instruction centre, college or Republican Guard Regiment has its colour or standard, altogether 56 colour and 2 standards.
 The reverse of colours of the Departmental Gendarmerie units and Gendarmerie instruction centres have the same motto as the Land Army units (Honneur et Patrie), but the colours of the Mobile Gendarmerie have their own particular motto: Valeur et Discipline (Valour and Discipline).
 Most subordinate or smaller units use 50 cm large × 40 cm high pennants.

 The National Gendarmerie also has its own official colour, under the armed guard of the Directorate General, on which five battle honours are registered: